 Cigarette and wood smoke contain similar cancer-causing substances, including acrolein, formaldehyde, and benzene.
 Smoke never stays with the fire, hindering the ability of others to enjoy their property and have clean air to breathe.
 Learn more about the health effects of wood smoke by visiting the links below:

 SWCAA may declare Air Quality Advisories and enact Burn Bans limiting the use of wood burning devices for heat, outdoor burning with a permit or burning recreationally.
 Air Quality Advisories are called when concentrations of fine particulates (such as PM10 and PM2.5) are high and may be harmful.
-Sign up for SWCAA Alerts.
+Sign up for SWCAA Notice Subscription.

 By state law, the disposal of yard debris by burning is permanently banned within an Urban Growth Area (UGA) or other designated No Burn Areas (NBA).
 This is due to the population density, air pollution impact, and available alternatives to burning.
 The burn map boundaries may not follow city limits or county lines.
 Please check your address on the Interactive Burn Map and learn before you burn.
 Discover more about the background of outdoor burning.

 Recreational fires are limited to 3ft x 3ft x 2ft using dry, seasoned firewood only, no yard debris.
 SWCAA recommends converting wood burning firepits to gas or propane, to avoid unnecessary air pollution and smoke complaints.
 Burn Bans may apply.
 To learn more recreational burning visit Burning FAQ.

 The outdoor burning of DRY natural vegetation (branches, limbs, brush, etc.) that has been grown and cut from the property is allowed outside of the permanent no burn areas, with a permit.
 Hauling in materials from another location for burning is illegal.
 Outdoor burning is usually allowed October through June, except during Burn Bans.
 Dates may vary by county.